 If the heir does not want the home and the hassle of selling it and settling the reverse mortgage, they can elect to contact the lender and sign a deed in lieu of foreclosure.
 This process involves the lender accepting a deed instead of having to go through the foreclosure process.

 In the right circumstances, executing a deed can be the quickest and most straightforward way to deal with the asset.

 Typically the financier will work with the heirs and give them time to sell the house or close the loan before considering a foreclosure.
 Close communication with the lender is a good idea.
-Often extensions of time can be granted where it is evident that the heirs are genuinely trying to raise finances or sell the property.
+Often extensions of time can be granted where it is evident that the heirs are genuinely trying to raise finances or sell the property with interest payments.

 Before making any decisions about a home with a reverse mortgage, it is best to consult someone who has an excellent understanding of the probate laws so that you can make the right decision in your unique circumstances.

 Option 4: Do Nothing

 If the heirs do nothing, the lender will typically foreclose the house, get the title to the home and then do as it pleases.
 But, contrary to popular belief, lenders do not prefer to foreclose, and their first choice is to get the loan settled fully without the stress and wastage of time that comes along with the foreclosure proceedings.